MUAS 1503, 3503, 5503, 6503

-Departmental voice recitals are scheduled on Tuesdays at 3:00pm.
+Departmental voice recitals are scheduled on selected Tuesdays at 4:00 pm.
 A schedule listing the departmental recital weeks and other vocal events will be available at the start of each long semester.
 While attendance at Voice Departmental Recitals is encouraged, it is not required for Secondary Voice students.

-Students taking Secondary Lessons must prepare three pieces, of which a minimum of two must be from the classical repertoire.
-Students may not begin their jury presentation with a non-classical piece.
+Over the course of the long semester (fall or spring), students taking Secondary Lessons should typically prepare three memorized pieces, of which a minimum of two must be from the classical repertoire, in order to receive a grade of A.

-Secondary voice lessons are 30-minutes once a week for one credit hour with a graduate TF.
+Secondary voice lessons are 25 minutes once a week for one credit hour.
 Students are required to schedule their private lessons with their assigned teacher no later than the first full week of classes, or risk being dropped from lessons for the semester.

 The College of Music has established THIRTEEN as the normal number of lessons per semester, and EIGHT as the minimum number of lessons a student must attend to receive a passing grade.
 Therefore, students who have missed a total of six lessons, either excused or unexcused, will be asked to drop voice for the semester.

 If you must miss a lesson, your teacher should be notified by text, phone, or e-mail with at least 24 hours notice.
 If this notice is not provided, your teacher is not obligated to make up your lesson, unless there are unavoidable and extenuating circumstances.
 Lessons missed by the teacher or missed due to “University Excused Absences” are always to be made up